Double glazing repairs and maintenance

 Can I replace double glazing myself?

 New double glazing must meet certain building regulations.
-It must be approved by either Building Control or an installer registered with a Competent Person’s Scheme who can verify the work themselves.
+It must be approved by either the local council's building control department or an installer registered with a Competent Person’s Scheme who can verify the work themselves.

 How to get your double glazing fixed

-Under the Consumer Rights Act 2015, you are entitled to have double glazing that is:
+Under the Consumer Rights Act 2015, you're entitled to have double glazing that is:

 - Of satisfactory quality